Pretz333/pretz.dev/README.md

 - [ ] Hover/Focus border has a gap at the bottom
 - [ ] Add an arrow to signal where the tooltip is coming from
 - [ ] Assess the accessability of tooltips
+- [ ] Wider tooltips that do not go off the screen

 ### Projects Page Improvements